pamnunez/eighth-books/README.md

 ### Todos

  - [x]  Make the results paginated and have more than the limited number of results be visible and accessible
  - [x] Implement current tests and add new ones to check for more edge cases and functionality
+ - [x] Implement end-to-end test
  - [ ] Add more descriptive text to the site to make it more user friendly and clear
  - [x] Test for responsiveness in terms of media sizes, and confirm that styling is consistent across media/browsers
  - [ ] Implement a preview function that allows someone to view basic information about a book before clicking on that result to view the full information page.
-Ideally this would be done asynchronously and would appear on the same screen as the search results as an alert.
+Ideally this would be done asynchonously and would appear on the same screen as the search results as an alert.
- - [ ]  Add a dedicated error page for 400s/404s/etc
+ - [ ] Add a dedicated error page for 400s/404s/etc (still using Rails defaults in prod)
  - [ ] Implement more robust user input cleanup including preventing code injection
  - [x] Address the security vulnerability reported by Github regarding the bootstrap-sass dependency
+ - [x] Make the whole table row clickable instead of just the image.
+ - [x] Add caching for searching
+ - [x] Paginate results table
+ - [x] Add pre-commit hook to stop commits if tests fail

 ### Author